viasv39/Documentation/how-to/making-updates.md

 git push origin master	# Push the changes that you made to your master branch to the origin remote url (your fork of the repo)
 ```

-4. Go to your fork and check:  `https://github.com/<your-github-username>/CSC190`
+4. Go to your fork and look for your changes:  `https://github.com/<your-github-username>/CSC190`
 5. Click create pull request.
 You should see that the changes are coming from your fork: `<your-github-username>/CSC190  master branch` and going to the base fork: `danielmj/CSC190  master branch`
 6. Make notes as to what you are changing
 7. Finish creating it and notify the group